Skip to Main Content

 Where it sits among Sydney's view-dining tier

-Within the specific peer set of Sydney CBD restaurants with significant view components, Infinity's revolving mechanism gives it a structural advantage that no fixed-position room can replicate.
+Within the specific comparable set of Sydney CBD restaurants with significant view components, Infinity's revolving mechanism gives it a structural advantage that no fixed-position room can replicate.
 The rotation is slow enough to be comfortable and fast enough to be purposeful, completing its circuit over a sitting rather than over a meal.

 Planning your visit: what the format requires